Lab2PT — Conferences — Conferences

 Conference "Landscapes of slavery and social memory - work with contemporary communities of the Cacheu River, Guinea-Bissau"

 The Conference “Landscapes of slavery and social memory – work with contemporary communities of the Cacheu River, Guinea-Bissau”, taught by Sara Simões, integrates the Conference Cycle on Research Methodologies of Historic Investigation, within the scope of the curricular unit “Research Methodologies in History” of 1st year of the Master’s Degree in History.
-The open classes will take place from 4pm to 6pm, in person, in room 2.04 of Building 2 of the Gualtar Campus, at the University of Minho.
+The open classes will take place from 4pm to 6pm, in person, in Sala dos Atos, ICS, of the Gualtar Campus, at the University of Minho.

 The Conference Cycle is organized and supported by the History Department/Master’s Degree of the Institute of Social Sciences of the University of Minho, in collaboration with Lab2PT/IN2PAST, under the coordination of Fátima Moura Ferreira.